Paisabazaar app Today!

 Account Information

-Credit Inquiries
+Credit Enquiries

 If you’ve made any credit card or loan applications, the lender will pull your credit history from the bureaus.
-This will account as a hard inquiry.
+This will account for a hard inquiry.
 Such multiple inquiries shall impact your credit score negatively.
 However, if you check your credit score regularly without the intention of applying for credit, it is considered a soft enquiry and this enquiry does not feature in your credit report.

 Further Reading: